 Silymarin, the extract from milk thistle that has received the most attention from scientists, is a compound with antioxidant and anti-inflammatory properties.
 These are the properties that may make milk thistle a useful herb for people with diabetes.

-Many of the studies on silymarin are promising, but the research is not strong enough to recommend the herb or extract alone for diabetes care, according to one review published in 2016.
+Many of the studies on silymarin are promising, but the research is not strong enough to recommend the herb or extract alone for diabetes care, according to one

 There appear to be no reports of significant side effects, and many people take milk thistle as a supplement.
 However, it is best to speak to a doctor first before using any supplements.